 \section{Abstract}

-Most existing methods of depth from stereo are designed for daytime scenes, where the lighting can be assumed to be sufficiently bright and more or less uniform .
-Unfortunately, this assumption does not hold for nighttime scenes, causing the existing methods to be erroneous when deployed in nighttime.
-Nighttime is not only about low light, but also about glow, glare, non-uniform distribution of light, etc. One of the possible solutions is to train a network on nighttime images in a fully supervised manner.
-However, to obtain proper disparity ground-truths that are dense, independent from glare/glow, and can have sufficiently far depth ranges is extremely intractable.
-In this paper, to address the problem of depth from stereo in nighttime, we introduce a joint translation and stereo network that is robust to nighttime conditions.
-Our method uses no direct supervision and does not require ground-truth disparities of the nighttime training images.
-First, we utilize a translation network that can render realistic nighttime stereo images from given daytime stereo images.
-Second, we train a stereo network on the rendered nighttime images using the available disparity supervision from the daytime images, and simultaneously also train the translation network to gradually improve the rendered nighttime images.
-We introduce a stereo-consistency constraint into our translation network to ensure that the translated pairs are stereo-consistent.
-Our experiments show that our joint translation-stereo network outperforms the state-of-the-art methods.
+Nighttime stereo depth estimation is still challenging, as assumptions associated with daytime lighting conditions do not hold any longer.
+Nighttime is not only about low-light and dense noise, but also about glow/glare, flares, non-uniform distribution of light, etc. One of the possible solutions is to train a network on night stereo images in a fully supervised manner.
+However, to obtain proper disparity ground-truths that are dense, independent from glare/glow, and have sufficiently far depth ranges is extremely intractable.
+To address the problem, we introduce a network joining day/night translation and stereo.
+In training the network, our method does not require ground-truth disparities of the night images, or paired day/night images.
+We utilize a translation network that can render realistic night stereo images from day stereo images.
+We then train a stereo network on the rendered night stereo images using the available disparity supervision from the corresponding day stereo images, and simultaneously also train the day/night translation network.
+We handle the fake depth problem, which occurs due to the unsupervised/unpaired translation, for light effects (e.g., glow/glare) and uninformative regions (e.g., low-light and saturated regions), by adding structure-preservation and weighted-smoothness constraints.
+Our experiments show that our method outperforms the baseline methods on night images.